SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another option for getting into and out of the city is the Golden Gate Transit system.
 This public transportation San Francisco option focuses on people wanting to get to and from Marin County, north of the Golden Gate Bridge.

-Golden Gate Transit runs several buses to and from Marin County.
+Golden Gate Transit runs several buses to and from the counties north of San Francisco.
 They also have their fares set up in zones, so it makes it easy to see what it will cost you to get around.
-Golden Gate transit also services a couple of stops in Sonoma County.

 Getting from SF to Places Outside the City